Welcome to our BBEC Transition Page where you’ll find lots of useful information about moving to BBEC!

 If lost, the ID card will cost £2 to replace and the locker key will cost £5 to replace, therefore, these should be looked after.

 Pupils can put their PE kit or any other belongings that they do not wish to carry in their locker before their first lesson starts at 8.40am.
+They can then return to their lockers to collect or drop off equipment on the way down to break and lunch or after school.

 If my child is ill, how do I report the absence?

 If there is no record of an absence and your child has not been registered in school then you will receive a phone call or text message informing you of the absence.
-If your child has to leave school early due to an illness you will be contacted and he/she must be signed out at student reception.
+If your child has to leave school early due to an illness you will be contacted and they must be signed out at student reception.

 How much homework will my child receive and how do I know if my child gets any homework?